Cast Iron Dutch Oven: How to Bake Bread

 close immediately.

-It's important to lose as little heat as possible and retain moisture.
+You need to lose as little heat as possible and retain moisture.

 5. Arrange the embers for baking

-With this suitable cauldron, do it like this:
+With this suitable cauldron, do as follows:

 a bed of embers underneath;